Bisher 58 mal gespeichert

 (Accommodation might seem really simple, especially in terms of toilet and washing, but remember that most people take things for granted, so here you have an opportunity to respect the water that you use for washing, just by having to make some effort to heat it (if you need to), and by minimising the amount you use by washing from a pail.
 It brings you back to a pure connection to earth, and to recognizing just how special and precious water really is.)

-For travel to Gaborone (30 km's away), there are local combi's, (taxi's as well, but they cost BWP 150 to go to Gaborone), or I can give a lift when I go there once a week.
+For travel to Gaborone (30 km's away), there are local combi's, (taxi's as well, but they cost between BWP 100 and 150 to go to Gaborone), or I can give a lift when I go there twice a week.

-Closest major shopping is 15 km's (15 minutes) away by car at Phakalane, and I go there every Monday and Wednesday afternoon.
+Closest major shopping is 15 km's (15 minutes) away by car at Phakalane, and I pass there every Tuesday and Thursday.

 Please do not be misguided into a 'romantic' idea of what village life is like here.
 Most buildings are modern, cars abound, some rubbish is strewn around, and people are just living the best they can with what money they earn.
 Unfortunately, some people chose to use their money at the local bar over the weekends, but is that not the case everywhere around the world?